-The titles on these slips will be chosen by the National Faculty Speech Contest Committee and submitted to all clubs approximately two months prior to contest time and will be posted on the web at www.agronomy.org/students/contests, www.crops.org/students/contests, www.soils.org/students/contests.
-The contestant must select a title and report that title to the contest chair within one hour after receipt of the slip containing three titles.
+The titles on these slips will be chosen by the National Faculty Speech Contest Committee will be posted on the web at www.acsmeetings.org/program/undergraduates The contestant must select a title and report that title to the contest chair within one hour after receipt of the slip containing three titles.

 The speech must be an original product of the contestant.
-Factual information may be obtained from virtually any source such as reference materials brought to the contest, local libraries, internet, and interviews with authorities at the contest.
+Factual information may be obtained from virtually any source.
+Such as reference materials brought to the contest, local libraries, internet, and interviews with authorities at the contest.
 The contestant must then formulate and write the speech without any assistance.
 The finished speech may be critiqued by the contestants' friends and advisors, but the critique may only deal with aspects related to the speaker's voice, physical manner, use of notes, visuals, and props.

 These include voice volume, speaking speed, pronunciation, eye contact, gesture, mannerisms, and effectiveness of visuals and props.
 Under no circumstances can any portion of the speech be written for or dictated to the contestant by anyone.